jjortega/my-first-react-app/README.md

 export default Teams;
 ```

-Notice the `PropTypes` bit. *PropTypes* are an optional feature of React, but they're highly recommended to avoid silly type error mistakes.
+See how `this.props` represents variable info that can be handed down to the component.
+Also notice the `PropTypes` bit. *PropTypes* are an optional feature of React, but they're highly recommended to avoid silly type error mistakes.

 A component can also be a standard function, like the following example: